-The roots for this practice are quite impressive - it can be traced to northern India over 5,000 years ago!
-Between 2012 and 2016, the number of Americans doing yoga increased by 50%.
+The roots of this practice are quite impressive - it can be traced to northern India over 5,000 years ago!
+From 2010 to 2021, the number of Americans practicing yoga increased by 64%.
 Yoga’s growing popularity is backed by research demonstrating numerous health improvements.
 This is due to yoga’s profound effect on connecting the mind and body.
 Yoga consists of poses, movements, stretches, breathing, and meditation (not all at once)!
 The best part?
-Yoga is adaptive which means every body can participate.
+Yoga is adaptive which means everybody can participate.

 Benefits of Yoga

 The practice of yoga has been shown to benefit the human body in many ways.
 Here are 10 potential benefits you may experience: